rory-little/rory-little.github.io/_posts/2020-07-22-jobs_rooks_polynomials.md

   </figcaption>
 </figure>

+<div></div>

 - Faye has applied to the front end developer position, as well as a full stack position.

-- Elliot has applied to the AI developer and compiler engineer positions.
+- Elliott has applied to the AI developer and compiler engineer positions.

 - Lee has applied to just the AI developer position.